 Karen Whichello worked within a specialist autism school supporting children within the classroom with behaviour difficulties.
 Her specialism was PDA and Asperger's Syndrome including children with suspected or confirmed PDA.
 She has been writing and delivering PDA training courses since 2014 to families and professionals in various locations across the country.
 Karen is a mother of children with these conditions as well as a volunteer for the PDA Society offering support to families.
 She will be presenting a workshop at the 2018 PDA conference in Birmingham on ‘The Impact on Families’.
 She offers in house training and supervision to professionals and organisations working with PDA, including behaviour specialists, schools, charities and leisure providers.
 She has an OCN level 3 Certificate in Working with Students with Autism.

 Rosalind Evans is an experienced Business Psychologist, skilled Facilitator and a qualified Coach.
 She has worked as a manager and an independent learning and development consultant gaining international experience in the energy, manufacturing and finance sectors.
 Rosalind now specialises as an Employment Consultant supporting adults with Autism.
 She works with clients to help them realise their strengths and overcome the specific challenges to enable them to find suitable work opportunities.
-She also works within the employment setting to ensure they fulfill their potential and contribute fully in their role.
-This also includes supporting line manager’s and team members through training and mentoring to raise awareness of Autism and enable them to work with and support autistic colleagues.
-Rosalind is also a part time Project Worker for the NAS running an evening social group for young adults with Autism.
-She is a member of the Association of Coaching, CIPD and the British Psychological Society.

-Trevor Hill has over 30 years’ experience as an IT Consultant in a variety of industry sectors.
-He has worked with the ADHD & Autism charity, ADD-vance developing their content management system and supporting charity events.
-He has two sons with Asperger Syndrome, ADHD, Dyspraxia and Dyslexia.
-Trevor administers the Side by Side Coaching and Training IT systems and supports the team.

-To | Karen Whichello worked within a specialist autism school supporting children within the classroom with behaviour difficulties.
-Her specialism was PDA and Asperger's Syndrome including children with suspected or confirmed PDA.
-She has been writing and delivering PDA training courses since 2014 to families and professionals in various locations across the country.
-Karen is a mother of children with these conditions as well as a volunteer for the PDA Society offering support to families.
-She will be presenting a workshop at the 2018 PDA conference in Birmingham on ‘The Impact on Families’.
-She offers in house training and supervision to professionals and organisations working with PDA, including behaviour specialists, schools, charities and leisure providers.
-She has an OCN level 3 Certificate in Working with Students with Autism.

-Rosalind Evans is an experienced Business Psychologist, skilled Facilitator and a qualified Coach.
-She has worked as a manager and an independent learning and development consultant gaining international experience in the energy, manufacturing and finance sectors.
-Rosalind now specialises as an Employment Consultant supporting adults with Autism.
-She works with clients to help them realise their strengths and overcome the specific challenges to enable them to find suitable work opportunities.
 She also works within the employment setting to ensure they fulfil their potential and contribute fully in their role.
 This also includes supporting line manager’s and team members through training and mentoring to raise awareness of Autism and enable them to work with and support autistic colleagues.
 Rosalind is also a part time Project Worker for the NAS running an evening social group for young adults with Autism.
 She is a member of the Association of Coaching, CIPD and the British Psychological Society.

 Trevor Hill has over 30 years’ experience as an IT Consultant in a variety of industry sectors.
 He has worked with the ADHD & Autism charity, ADD-vance developing their content management system and supporting charity events.
 He has two sons with Asperger Syndrome, ADHD, Dyspraxia and Dyslexia.
 Trevor administers the Side by Side Coaching and Training IT systems and supports the team.